 It was the coldest January 5th in nearly 6 decades for the #GTA, a suitable ‘Welcome Back, Huettner’ from good old mother Ontario.

-Apart from that, a few unexpected and difficult conversations were had about my experiences, in the end I am thankful to have had the opportunity to talk openly with men and women alike about the struggles I faced working in a field dominated by men, and how wearing my Helga Wear overalls made a big difference.
+Apart from that, a few unexpected and difficult conversations were had about my experiences; I was asked why women need their own gear, why can’t they just stick to wearing what the guys wear, and more.
+When it seemed like my typical answers: because women have different body ratios than men (hip-to-height, shoulder span-to-height...etc.) were met with blank faces, I went on to tell them about how I had to half strip in the pouring rain on remote sites and leave the line of sight of my colleagues (not allowed in bear and cougar country)just to take a quick leak.
+That seemed to have an effect.
+In the end, I am thankful to have had the opportunity to talk openly with men and women alike about the struggles I faced working in a field dominated by men, and how wearing my Helga Wear overalls made a big difference.

 Part 3 -The Grateful

-I was honoured to be invited by neighbouring exhibitors to partake in an elite deli-sandwich-making tradition courtesy of my new found friends and fellow trade show exhibitors.
-As trade show experts, they invited me to a hidden cove behind one of their booths where I was amazed to find the most impressive spread of meats, cheeses, condiments, breads and veggies.
-One by one, the chosen few were invited to make themselves a hand held lunch that gave maximum nutrients in minimum time, which allowed one to return to one’s post post-haste - no leads left behind!
+On top of being honoured to participate, and present Helga Wear at this event, I was also floored by the generosity and comradery of my neighbouring exhibitors who are all working so hard to improve the industry.
+My new-found friends and fellow trade show exhibitors invited me to partake in an elite deli-sandwich-making tradition that took place in a hidden cove behind one of their booths.
+I was amazed by their impressive spread of meats, cheeses, condiments, bread and veggies which inspired me to up my trade show prep game.
+One by one, the chosen few were invited to make themselves a handheld lunch that gave maximum nutrients in minimum time, which allowed one to return to one’s post post-haste - no leads left behind!

 To Sum Up